 - Diabetes is the leading cause of kidney disease. - The body may not make enough insulin or may not use insulin the way it should.
 This causes the blood glucose or blood sugar to be too high. - High blood sugar affects the tiny blood vessels in the kidneys.
 This slows the blood flow to your kidneys.
-Then the kidneys are not able to remove the fluids or wastes from the blood. - High Blood Pressure (Hypertension) is the second leading cause of kidney disease. - It causes the arteries to harden and decreases blood blow.
+Then the kidneys are not able to remove the fluids or wastes from the blood. - High Blood Pressure (Hypertension) is the second leading cause of kidney disease. - o It causes the arteries to harden and decreases blood blow.
 This can destroy the small arteries in the kidneys.
-The kidneys will not be able to filter or remove fluids and wastes. - High blood pressure can lead to a heart attack or stroke. - Often, high blood pressure has few symptoms until it is in the advanced stages. - Infection anywhere in the body may cause the body to make poisons. - These poisons can build up. - They may damage the small blood vessels in the kidneys. - Some medications used to treat infections cannot be used with kidney disease. - Hereditary diseases are passed down in families.
-An example is Polycystic Kidney Disease (PKD). - Autoimmune disease causes the body's immune system to attack itself.
-Some examples are: - Berger's disease also known as IgA nephropathy - Glomerulonephritis - Lupus - Obstruction is a blockage. - In the urinary tract, a blockage: - · May be caused by a kidney stone, cyst, blood clot, tumor, enlarged prostate or inherited disease - · Can prevent normal urination - Increases pressure in the urinary system and can damage the kidneys - In the blood vessels, a blockage: - May be caused by a blood clot - · Can decrease blood flow to the kidneys - · Does not allow the kidneys to remove fluids or wastes from the blood - Drugs and Toxins can be poisonous to the kidneys. - Poisons build up in the body. - The kidneys stop working when levels are too high. - Those poisons can include: - Medications - Chemicals - · Pesticides - · Street drugs
+The kidneys will not be able to filter or remove fluids and wastes. - o High blood pressure can lead to a heart attack or stroke. - o Often, high blood pressure has few symptoms until it is in the advanced stages. - Infection anywhere in the body may cause the body to make poisons. - o These poisons can build up. - o They may damage the small blood vessels in the kidneys. - o Some medications used to treat infections cannot be used with kidney disease. - Obstruction is a blockage. - o In the urinary tract, a blockage: - May be caused by a kidney stone, cyst, blood clot, tumor, enlarged prostate or inherited disease - Can prevent normal urination - Increases pressure in the urinary system and can damage the kidneys - o In the blood vessels, a blockage: - May be caused by a blood clot - Can decrease blood flow to the kidneys - Does not allow the kidneys to remove fluids or wastes from the blood

+Drugs and Toxins can be poisonous to the kidneys.

+- Poisons build up in the body.

+- ^o The kidneys stop working when levels are too high.

+- o Those poisons can include:

+- Medications

+- Chemicals

+- Pesticides

+- Street drugs